Creative Loafing: Dissolution

-Over the next two years, 2010-2011, Atalaya sold Creative Loafing's remaining mid-market papers.
+Over the next two years, 2010–2011, Atalaya sold Creative Loafing's remaining mid-market papers.
 The first to be sold was Creative Loafing Sarasota, which was shuttered in December 2010, with its brand sold for an undisclosed sum to The New York Times Company, then-publisher of the competing Sarasota Herald-Tribune.
 The Herald-Tribune published its own free weekly product under the Creative Loafing name for some time after the sale.

 In October 2011, Creative Loafing Charlotte and Creative Loafing Tampa were sold to SouthComm Inc., a publisher of alternative weeklies based in Nashville, Tennessee.
 Creative Loafing's three largest newspapers continued under Atalaya's ownership for one more year.
 In May 2012, the Chicago Reader was sold to Wrapports, publisher of the competing Chicago Sun-Times, in a deal reported at $3 million.
-Two months later, on July 3, Creative Loafing Atlanta and the Washington City Paper were sold to SouthComm, for an undisclosed sum, and CL Inc. ceased to exist.
+Two months later, on July 3, Creative Loafing Atlanta and the Washington City Paper were sold to SouthComm Communications for an undisclosed sum, and CL Inc. ceased to exist.

 In 2016, the Charlotte Creative Loafing was sold to Womack Publishing of North Carolina.
-In 2018, the Charlotte Creative Loafing was sold again and ceased publishing a print version.

-In February, 2017, Ben Eason re-purchased Creative Loafing in Atlanta and took the publication from a weekly to a monthly as part of a plan to take the company in a direction more compatible to the new digital publishing economy.

-The Creative Loafing in Tampa, Florida, was sold to a group from Ohio in 2018.
+In 2018, the Creative Loafing Charlotte was sold again and ceased publishing a print version.
+In 2017, Ben Eason re-purchased Creative Loafing Atlanta and it then went from weekly to monthly print publication.
+In 2018, Creative Loafing Tampa was sold to a group from Ohio.
+That same Creative Loafing Charlotte went online only.
+In 2022, Creative Loafing Atlanta went online-only.